 The celebration that has become an annual staple by that name was started by Porsche fanatics Patrick Long and Howie Idelson.
 The idea was not to create a repetitive experience, but to celebrate these air cooled wonders.

-However, why a lumber yard for this year’s event?
+However, why a lumber yard for last year’s event?
 The location in the South Bay of Los Angeles is new for the historic company, whose roots go back to the 1880s.
 The open-air yard provided a great, yet simple, backdrop with a mix of lumbers throughout.
 There was also a mix of complex architecture within the confines of Ganahl, creating dramatic scenes of Porsche diversity in the fading morning light.

 It was artwork that defined and dynamically changed through the day.
 There is also historic reference to Porsches and lumber that many don’t know much about.
 The original 356 aluminum bodies were constructed in Gmund, Austria inside an old sawmill.